ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 The goals do not include:

+  HTTP Message integrity:
+  : The digest mechanism described here do not cover the full HTTP message
+    nor its semantic, as representation metadata are not included in the checksum.

   Header integrity:
   : The digest mechanisms described here cover only representation and selected representation data,
     and do not protect the integrity of associated